pramsey/pramsey.github.io/_posts/2008-02-12-whither-canada.md

 It has been a bit over ten years since I started Refractions Research, and in that time most everything that has happened has been unanticipated.
 The best laid plans rarely yielded what was expected, though they often brought good surprises.

 For a founder, one of the side effects of success in a company is that your role is constantly changing.
 In a company of two, your job is radically different than in a company of twenty.
-This is both good, in that it provides lots of variety, and bad, in that it can result in being &ldquo;promoted&rdquo; into a role that might not be a good fit.
+This is both good, in that it provides lots of variety, and bad, in that it can result in being  "promoted " into a role that might not be a good fit.

 And so it is with me.
 I have moved from being someone who works on software and problem solving to someone who pays other people to work on software and problem solving.
 This has not, as it turns out, been a recipe for job satisfaction in the long run.